Rafiki’s Planet Watch at Disney’s Animal Kingdom

 The Animation Experience

-Rafiki’s Planet Watch’s newest attraction is The Animation Experience, which is also located inside Conservation Station.
-This attraction is similar to the former Animation Academy at Disney’s Hollywood Studios.
+Rafiki’s Planet Watch also houses The Animation Experience, a similar attraction to the former Animation Academy at Disney’s Hollywood Studios.

 Related: The Animation Experience at Animal Kingdom